A dynamically-resizable vector with fixed capacity and embedded storage (revision 3)

 Should

-be a standalone type or a special case of some other type?
+static_vectorbe a standalone type or a special case of some other type?

-The EASTL [2] and Folly [3] special case small_vector
+The EASTL [2] and Folly [3] special case small_vector, e.g.,

 P0639R0: Changing attack vector of the constexpr_vector

-[7] proposes improving the Allocator
+[7] proposes improving the Allocator concepts to allow static_vector, among

-others, to be implemented as a special case of std::vector
+others, to be implemented as a special case of std::vector with a custom

 allocator.

-Both approaches run into the same fundamental issue: static_vector
+Both approaches run into the same fundamental issue: static_vector methods are

-identically-named to those of std::vector
+identically-named to those of std::vector yet they have subtly different

 effects, exception-safety, iterator invalidation, and complexity guarantees.